-Through June 30, 2004 and later upon Rating Agency approval, payments (or portions thereof) received with respect to Pledged Assets may be used to finance additional or other Guaranteed Loans under certain circumstances and, subject to certain requirements, including a ratings confirmation, to finance certain alternative education loans which are not so guaranteed, reinsured or insured (the "Alternative Loans").
+Through June 30, 2005 and later upon Rating Agency approval, payments (or portions thereof) received with respect to Pledged Assets may be used to finance additional or other Guaranteed Loans and to finance certain alternative education loans which are not so guaranteed, reinsured or insured (the "Alternative Loans").

-As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds, no Alternative Loans are being financed with the initial proceeds of the 2002 Bonds, and the Corporation does not have any present intention to finance Alternative Loans with the proceeds of any Bonds issued under the General Resolution.
-The Guaranteed Loans and the Alternative Loans, if any, are herein collectively referred to as the "Education Loans."
+As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds, no Alternative Loans will be financed with the initial proceeds of the 2003 Bonds, and the Corporation has no present intention to finance Alternative Loans with proceeds of any Bonds issued under the General Resolution.
+The Guaranteed Loans and the Alternative Loans, if any, are collectively referred to herein as the "Education Loans."

-The relative composition of the portfolios of the Guaranteed Loans constituting Pledged Assets acquired with proceeds of the Prior Bonds and anticipated to be acquired with proceeds of the 2002 Bonds is shown herein under the heading "THE PLEDGED ASSETS -- The Portfolios of Guaranteed Loans-Summary Information."
+The relative composition of the portfolios of the Guaranteed Loans constituting Pledged Assets acquired with proceeds of the Prior Bonds and anticipated to be acquired by the Corporation with initial proceeds of the 2003 Bonds is shown herein under the heading "THE PLEDGED ASSETS --The Portfolios of Guaranteed Loans-Summary Information."
 Revenues received with respect to Education Loans are to be applied in accordance with the Resolution, which under certain circumstances permits such revenues to be used for the acquisition or funding of other Guaranteed Loans and Alternative Loans.
-See EXHIBIT III -THE "SUMMARY OFCERTAIN PROVISIONS OFGENERAL RESOLUTION-Monthly Distributions of Moneys from the General Revenue Fund."
+See EXHIBIT IV - "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION-Monthly Distributions of Moneys from the General Revenue Fund."